HuawenShen/autogluon-assistant/automlagent/src/automlagent/tools_registry/speechbrain/condensed_tutorials/advanced/pre-trained-models-and-fine-tuning-with-huggingface.md

     loadables={'model': model},
     paths={'model': 'speechbrain/spkrec-ecapa-voxceleb/embedding_model.ckpt'}
 )

-# Load pretrained model
 pretrain.collect_files()
 pretrain.load_collected()
 ```

-### Important Notes:
+### Key Points:
-- The Pretrainer class supports loading from:
+1. The `EncDecFineTune` class handles the fine-tuning process with forward pass and loss computation
+2. Modules are transferred from pretrained model using dictionary mapping
+3. Hyperparameters include loss function with label smoothing and softmax activation
+4. Pretrainer class provides structured parameter transfer with support for:
    - Local paths
    - Web URLs
    - HuggingFace repositories
-- Use `collect_in` parameter to specify where pretrained models are stored
-- Model parameters are sourced from the pretrained model's `modules` and `hparams`
-- Configuration details can be found in the model's `hyperparams.yaml` file on HuggingFace

-This implementation provides a structured approach to fine-tuning pretrained models while maintaining SpeechBrain's modular architecture.
+### Best Practices:
+- Enable gradients only for modules that need fine-tuning
+- Use appropriate learning rate for fine-tuning (1e-5 in example)
+- Maintain proper batch handling and device placement
+- Use structured parameter transfer through Pretrainer for better reproducibility